Sweden's Elekta order growth strong in North America, profit in line

-STOCKHOLM, Nov 28 (Reuters) - Swedish radiation therapy equipment maker Elekta posted profits and order intake in line with its previous profit warning and said order growth was strong in North America.
+STOCKHOLM (Reuters) - Swedish radiation therapy equipment maker Elekta (EKTAb.ST) posted profits and order intake in line with its previous profit warning and said order growth was strong in North America.

 “Some delayed installations hampered our revenue growth and profitability, although the largest negative impact on profitability came from exchange rates,” it said, adding order growth was very strong in emerging markets and North America.